ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 - **Mobile friendly** - Ensuring the site is mobile responsive
 - **Sign-in page** - Replicating an actual sign-in page that is functional

+**DISCLAIMER:** All images used in this project were for educational purposes only.
+No Copyright Infringement Intended.